1996 British Touring Car Championship

-Season review
+Season summary

 After seeing the success that rivals BMW and Alfa Romeo had achieved in the series, and wanting to expand their successful touring car programme, Audi entered a works team for the season, headed up by Audi Sport UK's Frank Biela.
 Biela had won multiple touring car championships and the 1995 Touring Car World Cup for the Four Rings.
 The Audi A4 proved the class of the field from the get go, helped considerably by its four wheel drive system.
 This led to an argument between the manufacturers throughout the season, and a weight penalty was added to the Audis.
 It did not help much; Biela dominated the season and won the title with 4 races to run, one of 7 titles won by the Audi A4 Quattro in 1996.
 Joining Biela at Audi was rookie John Bintcliffe, winner of the 1995 Ford Fiesta championship and the 1994 Renault Clio Cup.
 The Yorkshireman would finish seventh in the standings.

 Williams Renault were seen as the team to beat before the start of the year after a strong finish to 1995, with Alain Menu title favourite.
 Early season reliability issues meant that the Swiss driver was never really in title contention but a strong second half of the year allowed him to take runners up spot for the third year in a row.
 Team mate Will Hoy endured a tough season despite starting strongly, finishing 2nd to Biela in the opening two rounds.
 He would visit the podium just once more on his way to 9th overall and the following season would move to the Ford team.

 Volvo, run by Tom Walkinshaw Racing, developed the 850 further, allowing Rickard Rydell to challenge for wins throughout the year and the Swede was Biela's closest challenger for most of the season.
 His new team-mate Kelvin Burt, switching from Ford, took a single victory at Silverstone in May.
 During the following round at Oulton Park he was involved in a vicious accident, knocking him unconscious and having to be cut free from the car.
 He was taken to Chester Hospital suffering from severe concussion.
 Burt would miss the next round at Snetterton and was due to be replaced by British Formula 3 driver Jamie Davies, however Davies crashed the car heavily in testing, destroying it and also suffering a concussion, but was otherwise unharmed.
 As a result Volvo entered just one car for Rydell and Burt would return at the following meeting.

 Vauxhall retained their title winning driver line up of John Cleland and James Thompson driving the new Vectra.
 The new car had a difficult development and was not as mechanically suited to racing as the Cavalier was.
 Thompson took the team's only win of the season, while Cleland would only finish 8th in the driver's championship.